rcarvello/wcm_people_development/README.md

 On Windows with PHP and MySQL installed you can run the application by using PHP built in web server.
 Just modify **server.bat** by setting your PHP path and execute it.

+To login you can use crediantials stored into user table.
+All password are "password"

 ### Thanks
 Many and many thanks to